ZJvandeWeg/rust-red/README.md

 ## Overview

-This is a Node-RED compatible runtime implemented in Rust<sub>†</sub>, designed to enhance performance and reduce memory footprint.
+This is a Node-RED compatible run-time engine implemented in Rust<sub>†</sub>.
 By replacing the original NodeJS backend with this Rust-based implementation, you can achieve better performance and a smaller memory footprint.

-In summary, you can first test the workflow on a high-performance desktop PC, and subsequently deploy EdgeLink along with the `flows.json` workflow file to an edge computing device that is constrained by limited resources for operational execution.
+In summary, you can first test the workflow on a normal desktop PC, and subsequently deploy EdgeLink along with the `flows.json` workflow file to an edge computing device that is constrained by limited resources for operational execution.

 ## Features

 - **High Performance**: Leverage the advantages of the Rust language for excellent performance.
 - **Low Memory Footprint**: Reduce memory usage compared to the NodeJS backend.
+Tests indicate that, for running a same simple workflow, the physical memory usage of EdgeLink is only 3% of that of Node-RED.
 - **Scalability**: Retain the extensibility of Node-RED, supporting custom nodes.
 - **Easy Migration**: Easily replace the existing Node-RED backend with minimal modifications.